cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 ## 2. Bacteria Hopping And Trapping
 #### Description
 Many bacteria swim in the form of a random walk in order to sample an area and build a gradient towards food or towards (away from) a specific chemical.
-Sometimes these bacteria can encounter media that limits their mobility, such as when traveling across a porous surface or into a fluid domain of a different viscosity.
-When the bacteria is in a pore it is described as being trapped.
+These bacteria perform a two-state motion (run and tumble) that involves an alternation of a directed swim and a stop and reorientation of direction.
+Sometimes these bacteria can encounter media that severly limits their mobility, such as when traveling through a porous media.
+It has been observed [4] that instead of the run and tumble motion, a hopping and trapping motion is ensued by the bacteria to navigate the porous media.
+While swimming in a porous media, the bacteria get stuck between a pore and some of its neighboring pores.
+In this trapped time, the bacteria randomly re-orients its direction to find a way out.
+Once the bacteria find a way out it swims straight until it gets stuck again.
+Its swim length between traps are the hop lengths which are set by the solid matrix of the pore cluster.
+The trap times are longer than the hop times and so we model the motion as transitions between trapped states using a coarse grain KMC method

 When the bacteria finds a way out of the pore it swims freely until it becomes trapped again and this is termed as hopping.
 We can model the pores as individual microdomains and apply periodic boundary conditions to determine its diffusive rate through the domain patch.
 Using this diffusion rate we can model bacteria swimming over longer length scales where they encounter a microdomain of several pores within which they have this diffusion rate.

 #### Results